When Silence becomes Scandal

 sin?

-affirmations of Amoris Laetitia (302)
+the affirmations of Amoris Laetitia (302) on

-which mitigate moral responsibility,” does one
+“circumstances which mitigate moral responsibility,”

-Paul II’s encyclical Veritatis Splendor, 81,
+of St. John Paul II’s encyclical Veritatis Splendor,

-Church, according to which
+the Church, according to which “circumstances or

-or intentions can never transform an act intrinsically
+intentions can never transform an act intrinsically

 evil by virtue of its object into an act ‘subjectively’